swagger-api/swagger-js/README.md

 ## Compatability
 The Swagger Specification has undergone 3 revisions since initial creation in 2010.
-The swagger-ui project has the following compatibilies with the swagger specification:
+The swagger-js project has the following compatibilies with the swagger specification:

 Swagger JS Version      | Release Date | Swagger Spec compatability | Notes
 ----------------------- | ------------ | -------------------------- | -----